The cover page is a separate file attachment including the following information.

 ISSN International Centre (1999) Global ISSN database. http://www.issn.org.
 Cited 20 Feb 2000

 Submission of a manuscript implies: that the article described has not been published before (except in the form of an abstract or as part of a published lecture, or thesis) that it is not under consideration for publication elsewhere; that if and when the manuscript is accepted for publication, the authors agree to automatic transfer of the copyright to the publisher.
 This publication has been approved by all co-authors, if any, as well as by the responsible authorities – tacitly or explicitly – at the institute where the work has been carried out.
 The journal and publisher will not be held legally responsible should there be any claims for compensation.
 All include figures, tables, or text passages that have already been published elsewhere are required to obtain permission from the copyright owner(s) for both the print and online format and to include evidence that such permission has been granted when submitting their papers.
 Any material received without such evidence will be assumed to originate from the authors.

 Electronic PDF proof files will be sent via e-mail to the corresponding author.
 The proofs normally are the final version of the manuscript and only minor changes will be made in the manuscript at the proof stage.
 Authors will have free electronic access to the full text (in both HTML and PDF) of the article that can freely download the PDF file from which they can print unlimited copies of their articles.

 The text may be prepared with 1.5 line spacing.
 Times New Roman font of 12-point size is recommended.
-Authors are requested, to embed figures and tables at appropriate places in the text.
+Authors are requested, to insert figures and tables at the end of manuscript after references.